-We may, from time to time, issue stock options under our Equity Incentive Plan to officers and employees for services rendered to us.
+We may, from time to time, issue stock options under the Kohlberg Capital Corporation 2006 Equity Incentive Plan (our "Equity Incentive Plan") to officers and employees for services rendered to us.
 We will follow Statement of Financial Accounting Standards No. 123R (revised 2004), Accounting for Stock-Based Compensation, a method by which the fair value of options are determined and expensed.
 We are internally managed and therefore do not incur management fees payable to third parties.